-With every Legal 500 and Chambers launch, social media is naturally flooded with firms celebrating positive developments, namely team promotions and new lawyer rankings, though flying under the radar will, of course, be an equal number of practices who received a demotion, failed to obtain a ranking, or were removed from a section.
+With every Legal 500 and Chambers launch, social media is naturally flooded with firms celebrating positive developments, namely team promotions and new lawyer rankings, though flying under the radar will, of course, be other practices who received a demotion, failed to obtain a ranking, or were removed from a section.

-This can indeed prove frustrating for all parties involved, from lawyers to the BD team, particularly as the directories do not automatically communicate the rationale behind every decision to participating firms.
+This can be frustrating for all parties involved, from lawyers to the BD team, particularly as the directories do not automatically communicate the rationale behind every decision to participating firms.

-At Tier One Rankings, here is our advice, based on our decades of experience working at the directories, on how to best overcome this frustration and ensure that you put your best foot forward for next year:
+At Tier One Rankings, here are some tips, based on our decades of experience working at the directories, on how to best overcome this frustration and ensure that you put your best foot forward for next year:

 Step 1.
 Conduct An Internal Review